boydorr/ResearchSoftwareMetadata.jl/README.md

 First you need to add a small amount of additional metadata into your `Project.toml` file.

-To  capture the license you are using and propagate it throughout the metadata files and through your julia code, add an [SPDX identifier](https://spdx.org/licenses/) to the file:
+To  capture the license you are using and propagate it throughout the metadata files and through your julia code, add an [SPDX license identifier](https://spdx.org/licenses/) to the file:

 ```toml
 [license]